theianmay/theianmay/README.md

 ### Hi there 👋, my name is Ian
 #### I am working on my GitHub profile for fun 🚀
-I am an IT professional and freelance mobile app developer 📱
+I am an IT professional and develop software in my free time, such as mobile apps! 📱

-Skills: React Native / JavaScript / Android / Kotlin / Software Development
+Current Skills Focus: React Native / JavaScript / Android / Kotlin / Software Development

 - 🔭 I’ve finished several native Android application personal learning projects.
 - 🌱 I am learning React Native and JavaScript for cross-platform development.